deepanshs/mrsimulator/docs/user_guide/method/method.rst

 will make :math:`3 \times 2 = 6` connections, i.e., six transition pathways
 passing from the first to second **SpectralEvent** objects.

-Additionally, this total mixing event assumes that every connection has a mixing amplitude of 1.
+Additionally, this *total mixing* assumes that every connection has a mixing amplitude of 1.
 This is unrealistic, but if used correctly gives a significant speed-up in the simulation by avoiding the need to calculate mixing amplitudes.